BetyDobre/University-code/README.md

 ## OnlineReservationApp
 Java application for seat reservation at different shows such as: theater plays, opera or stand-ups shows.
 I implemented other functionalities for finding shows by hour, date, name, make/delete an account, client login, add/update/delete shows with posibility to store the data in a database or in CSV files.
 A GUI for users is available as well.

+## Web Development

+C# and .NET technologies are used to create a trip reservation web application.
+There are implemented all relationships between tables(one-to-one, one-to-many, many-to-many) and CRUD for every model.
+Also, authentication is available as well.
+Only the Admin can add, edit and delete trips, only Bookers can book places on trips, edit or delete their reservations and unauthenticated users can only see the trips available.